hhu94/.dotfiles/vim/README.md

 # vimrc
 This is my Vim configuration.
 Plugins managed by Vundle.
+Designed for use with Linux.

 #### Included Plugins
 * [Vundle](https://github.com/VundleVim/Vundle.vim)